RequestNetwork/requestNetwork/packages/docs/docs/guides/5-request-client/6-signature-provider.md

    * Signs data
    *
    * @param string data the data to sign
-   * @returns IIdentity the identity to sign with if not given, the default signer will be used *
+   * @returns IIdentity the identity to sign with.
+If not given, the default signer will be used *
    * @returns string the signature
    */